-Jeannette Baxter is co-Director of New Routes Old Roots: Literature of Migration and Exile, and Senior Lecturer in Modern and Contemporary Literature at Anglia Ruskin University.
+Jeannette Baxter is Director of New Routes, Old Roots.
 Her research interests include modern and contemporary literatures of exile and migration, literature and fascism, and literary and visual surrealisms especially in relation to histories of exile and historical conflict.

 Dzifa Benson writes, performs, curates and coaches, and has also performed in conventional and devised theatre.
 Her practice embraces cross art forms and she regularly collaborates with visual artists and musicians.
 Occasionally, she performs as her alter ego, Sister Siren.

 Sean Campbell is Reader in Media and Culture and Research Convenor in Film and Media at Anglia Ruskin University.
 He teaches in the area of popular culture and cultural theory and leads.
 His publications include Irish Blood, English Heart: Second-Generation Irish Musicians in England.
 Cork University Press, 2011.

 Kayo Chingonyi was born in Mufulira, Zambia in 1987 and moved to Newcastle in the UK at the age of six.
 After going to school in London and reading English Literature at the University of Sheffield.
 In 2003 when he won the Poetry Society’s Rise Youth Slam Championship and now works as a writer and workshop leader.

 Mick Gowar is a poet and author of children’s books, co-Director of New Routes Old Roots: Literature of Migration and Exile and Senior Lecturer in Contextual Studies at the Cambridge School of Art, and University Teaching Fellow, Anglia Ruskin University.
 He has written or edited more than 100 books for children.